isg/rdio/README.md

 ### FAQ ###

-* <b>Couldn't you use make a real website using the Rdio API instead of a bookmarklet?</b> That would require every person who wanted to use the tool to first create a developer account.
+* <b>Couldn't you make a real site to do this using the Rdio API instead of a bookmarklet?</b> That would require every person who wanted to use the tool to first create a developer account.
 Doing it this way saves a lot of effort on the part of the user.